Civil Engineering Global Programs

 CE Semester Study Abroad (12 cr.)

 The CE Semester Abroad is designed to provide a one semester study abroad experience for all CE students with good academic standing.
-The program enables CE students to spend one semester at an international partner institution during their junior year, including:
+The program enables CE students to spend one semester at an international partner institution during their junior year including (additional locations are available):

 University of New South Wales, Australia